Sales Tax Evasion

 What is sales tax evasion?

-Under the California Revenue and Taxation Code, any person who evades the reporting, assessment or payment of sales taxes that would otherwise be due may be guilty of sales tax evasion.
+Under the California Revenue and Taxation Code, any person who intentionally evades the reporting, assessment or payment of sales taxes that would otherwise be due is guilty of sales tax evasion.
 Violators are subject to fines and/or jail time.

 Examples of sales tax evasion: